About Us

 Prime Minister’s Message

-The Strategic Plan for the Ministry of Finance is aligned with the Constitution, the Finance Administration Act, the Tax Administration and Procedures Act, the Customs and Excise Act and all other relevant legislations and policies of the Government.
-I take this opportunity to thank the staff of the Ministry of Finance, including the Treasury Department, the Inland Revenue Department, Customs and Excise Department and Financial Intelligence Unit for their continued hard work, commitment and dedication without which the successes achieved in 2021 would not have been possible.
+The Ministry’s Strategic Plan will continue to align with the Constitution, the Finance Administration Act, the Procurement and Contracts (Administration) Act, the Tax Administration and Procedures Act and other related policies and legislation of the Government.
+At this time, I would like to express my profound appreciation to the staff of the Ministry of Finance which include the Treasury Department, the Inland Revenue Department, the Customs and Excise Department and the Financial Intelligence Unit for their high level of professionalism and commitment to ensuring a strong foundation is maintained to support the transformational change to the lives and livelihoods of our

 Prime Minister and Minister of Finance